sdbrody/prog4crosswords/shell_basics.md

 > 📖 Further Reading: echo tutorials: [1](https://earthly.dev/blog/practical-guide-to-linux-echo-cmd/) [2](https://linuxhint.com/bash_echo/)

+##### `cat`: print out text file(s)
+To print out text files, use the `cat` command followed by a list of the file names (or just a single file). `cat` is short for "contcatinate", since it will print out the contents of the files, in order, joined together.

 ##### `head`/`tail`: print the first/last lines of a file
 `head -123 filename` will print out the first 123 (or whatever number you specify) lines of the file `filename`. `tail -123 filename` will print the last 123 lines.

+> 📝 If you enter `cat` without a file, press `ctrl-d` to exit.
+The reason for this has to do with standard input, described below.

 ##### `less`: scrolling file view
 Use `less file_name` to open a text file in a user-friendly viewer.
 This viewer allows you to scroll the text using the arrows and pgup/pgdn keys, as well as search for a pattern.
 To see the full list of options, type `h`.
 To exit, type `q`.